D4-course/DeepPocket/DeepPocket/readme.md

 This folder contains the code for visualising the outputs of the DeepPocket algorithm.
 For visualtion, Install pymol tool.
 For installation refer to the following url. http://pymol.org/2/.

 ```
-    .dx files are the volumetric data files.
+    .dx files are the segmented pockets.
 These files are used to visualise the segmented pockets using DeepPocket.
     protein_nowat_pocketX.pdb files are the residue files.
 These files are used to visualise the residues.
 ```